msherif4/kodo/docs/source/contribution/contribution.rst

 .. _signoff: http://gerrit.googlecode.com/svn/documentation/2.0/user-signedoffby.html

-The copyright signoff is intended for a per pull copyright sign-off, and as such is a more temporary solution and/or better suited for developers who for whatever reason do not which to sign a copyright assignment.
+The copyright signoff is intended for a per pull copyright sign-off, and as such is a more temporary solution and/or better suited for developers who for whatever reason do not wish to sign a permanent copyright assignment.
 It is based on this signoff_ procedure.

 a.
 Read our signoff statement in **SIGNOFF.rst**.
 b.
 Whenever you make a pull request you must add a signoff line as the last line of your commit message saying.